Last Updated on September 14, 2025 3:41:19 AM by Vivek Makwana

 Ask a family member to add you as a secondary user on their credit card.

-Try to use less than 30% of your credit limit.
+Try to spend less than 30% of your credit limit.

 How Long Does It Take?